jonaslang1/QuirionExport/README.md

 The output will be saved in the [output](output) directory.
 It generates a CSV file for each product in your Quirion account.
 Additionally,
-it can download the unread postboy documents and save them in the [output/documents](output/documents) directory.
+it can download the unread postbox documents and save them to the [output/documents](output/documents) directory.

 ### Options